jupyter-server/jupyter_ydoc/README.md

 from jupyter_ydoc import YFile, YNotebook
 ```

-The `jupyter_ydoc` entry point group can be populated with your own document, e.g. by adding the
+The `"jupyter_ydoc"` entry point group can be populated with your own documents, e.g. by adding the
 following to your package's `setup.cfg`:

 ```